UOC/PLATACON_WEB_RI_PRO/content/servei/field_cybersecurity_and_privacy.en.md

       * To develop tailor-made systems and services to anticipate and address threats in electronic communications and public digital information systems.

       **Our services**

-      * Cybersecurity.
-Prevention, detection, investigation and creation of tools in response to incidents or threats on electronic communication networks and public information systems.
+      * **Cybersecurity.** Prevention, detection, investigation and creation of tools in response to incidents or threats on electronic communication networks and public information systems.

-      * User privacy and content protection.
+      * **User privacy and content protection**.
 Watermarking and encryption systems for the secure storage and transmission of multimedia information and data.

-      * Network privacy and security.
-Development of tailor-made solutions based on network type (e.g. peer-to-peer, ad hoc, sensors and RFID, online social or vehicular networks, IoT, etc.).
+      * **Network privacy and security.** Development of tailor-made solutions based on network type (e.g. peer-to-peer, ad hoc, sensors and RFID, online social or vehicular networks, IoT, etc.).

       **Our value**